dptools/process_offsite_audio/README.md

 <details>
 	<summary>There are also some details that need to be verified on our end still in order to make some final decisions about the code:</summary>

+* Most urgently, we need to determine what is the final decision about use of consent dates in the code
+	* There was some talk of adding a small bit of noise to each consent date (but keep same for a single patient obviously) to help with deidentification - this would be fine, as would the expected method of just using real consent dates.
+	* However there was also some talk of not using consent dates at all (and currently the filler date for an empty consent is 1/1/1990), which would require a redefinition of "study day" and possibly rewriting of parts of this code (if we can't just fill in a more reasonable fake consent for all patients like 1/1/2022).
+	* It has now been confirmed that there is no privacy/security reason not to have correct consent dates in the study metadata pulled by Lochness, so in the long run this should be fine.
+But it still needs to be confirmed with Lochness and DPDash devs how this is working technically, and to get it back to working on the dev server.
+Realistic fake consent dates used to be found on the dev server for many of the mock subject IDs, but they were subsequently removed, seemingly because of DPDash.
 * Need to confirm TranscribeMe is switching to millisecond resolution on the transcript timestamps
 	* More generally, we should be on same page about all expectations and the protocol for when mistakes happen, before moving into production
 * Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
 Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)
-	* Even for English, TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions - recently contacted them (as of 3/27/2022) but waiting to hear back
+	* Even for English, TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions - although they have confirmed they are working on refining their processes to minimize these issues in the future.
 	* Consider writing more detailed documentation about TranscribeMe when wrapping up this project?
 * How will we identify from the speaker specific audio file names which audio belongs to the participant?
 Interviewers could keep a consistent display name or sites could provide a list of all interviewer display names used perhaps.
 Regardless, this will be another issue for file accounting code to check once a method is decided on
 * How do we want to identify which TranscribeMe speaker ID is the participant?
 Should we have some convention like always having the interviewer say some particular word at the start, or can we tackle the problem with purely automated methods?
 Or perhaps the transcriber could intentionally use a particular ID for who they think the participant is?

+We will be meeting with TranscribeMe on 4/4 to confirm our data flow procedures with them and ensure Prescient is set up to work analogously to Pronet.
+At this time can ask the questions we still have for TranscribeMe.

 </details>